Watering

 5. 5

-Return to a normal watering rhythm afterward, checking soil dryness by touch every week or so rather than waiting for the leaves to signal thirst again.
+Return to a normal watering rhythm afterward, checking soil dryness by touch every week or so rather than waiting for the leaves to signal thirst again before the next watering.

 Prevention